 Which Industries Use Lockout Tagout?

 Industries that rely heavily on machinery and complex systems use lockout tagout to safeguard workers whenever these machines require repair, maintenance, an upgrade, or any other servicing.
-These lockout tagout steps are crucial for the safety of engineers working in these industries.
+These industries include:

 These industries deal with high-energy equipment that pose risks if started unexpectedly during maintenance.